 Associate Professor of Music Theory

 Eric Drott received his PhD from Yale University in 2001, where he taught prior to coming to the University of Texas at Austin.
 His research focuses on contemporary music culture, music and protest, French cultural politics, and digital music cultures.
 His book, Music and the Elusive Revolution (University of California Press, 2011), examines music and politics in France after May ’68, in particular how different music communities (jazz, rock, contemporary music) responded to the upheavals of the period.
-He is currently at work on two new projects: The Oxford Handbook of Protest Music, co-edited with Noriko Manabe, and a book on streaming platfroms provisionally titled, Streaming Music and the Culture of Digital Capitalism.
+He is currently at work on two new projects: The Oxford Handbook of Protest Music, co-edited with Noriko Manabe, and a book on streaming platforms provisionally titled, Streaming Music, Streaming Capital.

 Prof. Drott has presented papers at national and international conferences, including the Society for Music Theory, the American Musicological Society, the International Musicological Society, the Modernist Studies Association, and the International Conference on Twentieth-Century Music.
-His articles have appeared in the the Journal of the Society for American Music, Critical Inquiry, Twentieth-Century Music, the Journal of the American Musicological Society, as well as several collections of essays.
+His articles have appeared in the the Journal of the Society for American Music, Critical Inquiry, Twentieth-Century Music, Journal of Music Theory, the Journal of the American Musicological Society, as well as several collections of essays.
 He is also a recipient of a research fellowship from the National Endowment for the Humanities.
 In 2020, he was awarded the Dent Medal from the Royal Musical Association.